tc39/proposal-uuid/README.md

   it available in the standard library eventually saves TBs of bandwidth globally.
 If we continue to address user needs, such as `uuid`, with the standard library, bandwidth savings add up.

-**How unique are v4 UUIDs?**
+### How unique are v4 UUIDs?

 If you ignore the
 [challenges involved in random number generation](https://hackaday.com/2017/11/02/what-is-entropy-and-how-do-i-get-more-of-it/), then v4 UUIDs are unique enough for all but the most stringent use cases.
-For example, the odds of a collision among 10 quadrillion version 4 UUIDs (equivalent to generating a million UUIDs/second for 327 years) is roughly one in a million (p = 0.000001).
+For example, the odds of a collision among 3.3 quadrillion version 4 UUIDs (equivalent to generating a million UUIDs/second for 104 years) is roughly one in a million (p = 0.000001).
 [Source](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions).

 That said, the quality of the random number generator is vital to uniqueness.
 Flawed RNG